yktoo/yktoo.com/content/blog/0233/index.en.md

 tags: ["how-to", "Linux", "optimisation", "SSD", "Ubuntu"]
 ---

-In my [last post][post:231] I told you about upgrading an iMac with a solid-state drive (SSD).
+In my [last post]({{< relref "/blog/0231" >}}) I told you about upgrading an iMac with a solid-state drive (SSD).
 These drives are very fast (read throughput is usually ca. 500 MB/s if connected via a 6 Gbps SATA III) and completely silent.

 <!--more-->